Cycling Tanzania: Bikepacking & Cycle Touring Routes

 It basically copies sections 2 and 3 from the previously described bike touring route so scroll up for all the info.

-It’s not a long route, leaving you space for at least one safari and a few relaxing days in Zanzibar, maybe do some diving around Jambiani.
+It’s not a long route, leaving you space for at least one safari and a few relaxing days in Zanzibar, maybe doing some diving around Jambiani.

 If you have more time or are not really interested in beaches, you can explore further Masai land by going towards Lake Manyara and Mto Wambo (check section 4 above).
 You will have to come back via the same road though, but hitchhiking is always an option in Africa.